IIIF/cookbook-recipes/recipe/0053-seeAlso/index.md

 ## Implementation Notes

 This property is used for pointing a viewer to the URI of a non-IIIF resource with information about the IIIF resource to which it is attached.
 Most frequently, the non-IIIF resource will be structured metadata, and to be most effective, the target resource should be a machine-readable format such as XML, JSON, or RDF.
 The `type` value for `seeAlso` is usually `dataset`.
-Manifest creators or editors should look in [the IIIF Registry of Profiles](https://iiif.io/api/registry/profiles/#3-registry) to see if a consistent URI to exists for use as the `seeAlso` property's `id` value.
+Manifest creators or editors should look in [the IIIF Registry of Profiles](https://iiif.io/api/registry/profiles/#3-registry) to see if a consistent URI exists for use as the `seeAlso` property's `id` value.

 Three other properties may seem similar, so it's worth highlighting the differences.